-81. The PRA will expect firms to have in place clear structures of accountability and delegation of responsibilities for individuals and committees, including checks and balances to prevent dominance by an individual.
-Senior individuals should remain accountable for the actions of those to whom they delegate responsibilities, including where firms use third parties in respect of outsourced functions.

-82. Within a financial group, boards and senior management of all authorised entities, including those subject to consolidated supervision, should take responsibility for ensuring that the business is conducted in a prudent manner.
+- 82. The PRA expects firms to have in place clear structures of accountability and delegation of responsibilities for individuals and committees, including checks and balances to prevent dominance by an individual.
+Senior individuals should remain accountable for the actions of those to whom they delegate responsibilities, including where firms use third parties in respect of outsourced functions. - 83.
+Within a financial group, boards and senior management of all authorised entities, including those subject to consolidated supervision, should take responsibility for ensuring that the business is conducted in a prudent manner.
 Boards cannot delegate this responsibility.

-83. Not all legal entities within a group will necessarily be directly authorised by the PRA.
+- 84. Not all legal entities within groups are necessarily directly authorised by the PRA.
 Nonetheless, unregulated group entities can be important to the functioning of the group as a whole (for instance, by providing important support services), or can undertake activities which have the potential to create risks for the group as a whole and so for authorised firms.
-The PRA will expect all boards of legal entities within groups, as a result of the responsibilities of their holding company and its regulated affiliates, to have regard to the PRA's objective.
-In cases where the most senior legal entity within a group is a holding company, and so not itself authorised under the United Kingdom's statutory regulatory regime, the PRA will expect to have extensive contact with its board and senior management, and will consider whether the holding company is suitable to exercise control over a regulated firm.
+The PRA expects all boards of legal entities within groups, as a result of the responsibilities of their holding companies and their regulated affiliates, to have regard to the PRA's objective.
+In cases where the most senior legal entity within a group is a holding company which is not itself authorised under the United Kingdom's statutory regulatory regime, the PRA will expect to have extensive contact with its board and senior management, and will consider whether the holding company is suitable to exercise control over a regulated firm.
 The PRA will expect the holding company to take responsibility for the group as a whole having due regard to the PRA's objective.
-And the PRA will consider whether the regulated firm's membership of a group affects whether the firm satisfies the Threshold Conditions, including if the ownership structure compromises the ability of the firm to be supervised effectively by the PRA.
-Further, if the actions of the holding company have or may have a material adverse effect on the authorised firm or the effectiveness of consolidated supervision, the PRA will exercise the power conferred by the Act to direct the holding company.(1)

-84. These requirements on the boards and management of legal entities within groups apply equally to overseas firms which establish separately incorporated entities within the United Kingdom.
-In particular, the PRA will expect boards and senior management of these firms to have proper regard to the PRA's objective, both for the group as a whole and for individual firms (and subgroups) in the United Kingdom, since issues at the parent or group level could have an effect on the PRA-regulated entity and the PRA's objectives more generally.

-85. Firms are able to operate in the United Kingdom as branches of overseas legal entities, meaning that there is no separate legal entity in the United Kingdom.
+And the PRA will consider whether the regulated firm's membership of a group affects whether the firm satisfies the Threshold Conditions, including whether the ownership structure compromises the ability of the firm to be supervised effectively by the PRA.
+Further, if the PRA believes that it would be desirable, to advance its objective or for the effectiveness of consolidated supervision, it will exercise the power conferred by the Act to direct the holding company.(1) - 85.
+These requirements on the boards and management of legal entities within groups apply equally to overseas firms which establish separately incorporated entities within the United Kingdom.
+In particular, the PRA expects boards and senior management of these firms to have proper regard to the PRA's objective, both for the group as a whole and for individual firms (and subgroups) in the United Kingdom, since issues at the parent or group level could have an effect on the PRA-authorised entity and the PRA's objectives more generally. - 86.
+Firms are able to operate in the United Kingdom as branches of overseas legal entities, meaning that there is no separate legal entity in the United Kingdom.
 Such branches can take one of two forms: those where the legal entity overseas is located within the EEA; and those located outside the EEA.
-Regardless of the corporate structure and location of the parent, the PRA will expect all UK branches, like UK subsidiaries, to act responsibly in a manner that is consistent with safety and soundness.
-The PRA will expect the branch to appoint a senior individual with authority to act as a primary contact with the PRA in relation to the branch's affairs.
+Regardless of the corporate structure and location of the parent, the PRA expects all UK branches, like UK subsidiaries, to act responsibly in a manner that is consistent with safety and soundness.
+The PRA expects the branches to appoint a senior individual with authority to act as a primary contact with the PRA in relation to their affairs.
 This individual should also act as a channel for communication with the parent.
-Box 5 sets out how the PRA will aim to ensure that its objective is met in respect of overseas firms.
+Box 5 sets out how the PRA aims to ensure that its objective is met in respect of overseas firms.